What Everybody ought to know about Social Media.

 To put this in context, we are now in a connected world, where anyone can become an influencer, and have an influence on a brand's revenue and market perception.
 They are not a celebrity in a traditional sense, but depending on the social media platform, they can create viral messages, equal to and greater than paid advertising.

 Youtube, Vine, Instagram, Google+ all have their stars.
 Many of whom you have never heard of, but they have followers in the millions and can impact significantly upon brands

-Both Bethany and Shaun can influence purchasing decisions with brands because they have built an audience that trust and believes in them.
+Both Bethany and Shaun can influence purchasing decisions with brands because they have built an audience that trusts and beliefs in them.

 How do you do Influencer Management?